 All Directors have unlimited access to the services of the Company Secretary, who in turn has access to appropriate resources within RECM in the provision of this support.
-During the financial year, the Board assessed the performance of the Company Secretary and remains satisfied as to the experience and expertise of the Company Secretary.
+The Board remains satisfied as to the performance, experience and expertise of the Company Secretary.
 The Company Secretary is not a Director and maintains an arm's length relationship with the Board of the Company.